AmalfiZodiaco/Pearl-API/README.md

 - Central trigger management system (see trigger System)
 - Timer object and clock (see Time System)
 - Input reading system integrated with the event manager (see Input System)
-- Component that allows you to keep the object between scenes (see...)
+- Component that allows you to keep the object between scenes (see Components)
-- Component that allows you to control the destruction of your gameobject (se...)
+- Component that allows you to control the destruction of your gameobject (see Components)
-- A debug that allows you to write also in build
+- A debug that allows you to write also in build (see Debug System)
-- Generic prefab of a gameManager
+- Generic prefab of a gameManager (see GameManager System)
-- Generic prefab of a LevelManager
+- Generic prefab of a LevelManager (see LevelManager System)
-- Class system for creating a logical graph
+- Class system for creating a logical graph (see Graph System)
 - Creation of various extensions to known classes: Dictionary, Enum, Sprite, Transform, GameObject, Math, Quaternion, Layer, etc. (see...)

 ### STRUCTURE